 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act commonly referred to as the CARES Act became law.
 One component of the CARES Act was the paycheck protection program ("PPP") which provides small business with the resources needed to maintain their payroll and cover applicable overhead.
 The PPP is implemented by the Small Business Administration ("SBA") with support from the Department of the Treasury.
 The Company applied for, and was accepted to participate in this program.
 On May 11, 2020, the Company received funding for approximately \$74,355.
 In February 2021, the Company applied for full loan forgiveness and later that month was notified by our lender that the SBA had forgiven our original loan in full.
 On March 15, 2021, the Company received \$72,800 in funding through the SBA second draw paycheck protection program.
 Second Draw PPP loans can be used to help fund payroll costs, including benefits.
 Funds can also be used to pay for mortgage interest, rent and utilities over a 24 week period.
-The Company plans on also applying for loan forgiveness on this PPP second draw loan.
+The Company has also applied for full loan forgiveness on this PPP second draw loan.
+On October 6, 2021, the SBA notified our lender that the loan was forgiven and repaid the loan in full.